SHIELD-T/n8n-workflows/WEEK_15_GRADUATION/README.md

 #### **📝 DAILY TASK:**
 Prepare for graduation and create your presentation.

+#### **🎯 INDUSTRY-SPECIFIC CHALLENGE:**
+Prepare a graduation presentation that demonstrates your industry automation mastery and future vision for your chosen industry.

 ---

 ### **DAY 103: FRIDAY - Ongoing Success Planning**